The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 • The Wolf Note

-• A Method for the Reduction or Elimination of a Violin Wolf Tone
+• Reduction or Elimination of a Violin Wolf Tone

 Paul Wiessmeyer